Skip to content

 Lord Kelvin, 1887

 Any object moving on the surface of deep water creates a wake with a characteristic angle of approximately 19.47° – regardless of speed.
 This is a consequence of the dispersion relationship for gravity waves.
 Every bow shape must manage this Kelvin wake system.
-The question is whether it fights it, surrenders to it, or cleverly undermines it.
+The question is whether it fights it, surrenders to it, or cleverly works with it.
 The bulbous bow’s trick is to introduce a third wave system that destructively interferes with the bow’s transverse wave, reducing energy lost to wave-making.

 Wave-Making Resistance